bartr/dotfiles/README.md

 # Sample dotfiles for GitHub Codespaces

-[GitHub Codespaces](https://github.com/features/codespaces) allows you to customize your environment after the base image is created.
-This repo is an example of common tasks that can be automated.
-[Unofficial guide to dotfiles on GitHub](https://dotfiles.github.io/)
+- [GitHub Codespaces](https://github.com/features/codespaces) allows you to customize your environment after the base image is created
+- This repo is an example of common tasks that can be automated
+- [Unofficial guide](https://dotfiles.github.io/) to dotfiles on GitHub

 > Your dotfiles repo has to be public
 >